 For the cake

-• Blend the oats and the almonds in a blender or food processor until finely ground.
-Roughly crush the walnuts with a knife.
+- Oats & almonds (optional): If needed, blend the oats and the almonds in a blender until finely ground.

-• Line an 8" square pan (20 cm) with parchment paper.
-Transfer the mixture into the pan and press down firmly with a spoon or spatula.
-If you want, you can smooth the surface with wet fingers.
-Place in the fridge to set while you make the frosting.
+- Set: Line an 8x8" (20x20 cm) square pan with parchment paper.
+Firmly press the carrot cake mixture into the pan.
+Smooth out the surface with wet fingers.
+Place it in the fridge to set while you make the frosting.

-• Blend the cashews with the melted cocoa butter, maple syrup, vanilla extract, lemon juice and plant-based milk until perfectly smooth (it can take up to 3 minutes).
-Run it through a sieve if necessary.
+- Blend: Add the drained cashews, melted cocoa butter, maple syrup, vanilla extract, lemon juice, and plant-based milk to a high-speed blender.
+Blend until perfectly smooth (it can take up to 3 minutes).

-• Pour the frosting over the carrot cake.
-Place in the fridge to set for at least 4 hours (or overnight).
+- Set: Pour the frosting over the carrot cake.
+Place in the fridge to set for at least 6 hours or preferably overnight.

 Nutrition